SainsburyWellcomeCentre/aeon_docs/HardwareDevices/Nest/nest.md

 | **FilterWindow**           | Defines the size of the sliding window for linear regression filtering of weight measurements |

 ### ***Subject names:***
 Events and commands from the scale are collected from, and published to `Subjects`, in some cases after some processing.
-Here you set the names used for these `Subjects` to identify events, commands or datastreams for this device.
+Here you set the names used for these `Subjects` to identify events, commands or data streams for this device.
 Device events subects become accessible in the bonsai editor's toolbox anywhere in the workflow using the name set here.

 ## **Subjects:**
 ### Device Events Subjects